 Prior to the pandemic, we also identified mental health services as a large gap in the effort to provide holistic support to people across the board in our community.
 Whether it be the woman being exploited in a trafficking situation, a refugee struggling to process the trauma of their journey, local Greeks in a world changed by the isolation of the pandemic, or ministry and NGO workers struggling to walk alongside the hurt and brokenness in the community, we seek to provide spaces of healing and hope using art, music, and movement to process and restore in our trauma center initiative.
 We also come alongside workers with debriefing and supportive listening groups that encourage sustainable, holistic, and trauma-sensitive care models.

-In Central Athens, we seek to bring people together to help the oppressed.
+In Central Athens, we bring people together to help the oppressed.
 We partner with local believers and churches, businesses, organizations, and schools in the area to see our community transformed by the power of Christ.
 Not only do we want to address visible and immediate needs of food and clothing, but in the process we want to address the hidden, but just as urgent, psychological and spiritual needs of our community.
 Whether living on a park bench or safely in an apartment, we all need connection.
 Restoring the God-given dignity and humanity of a person is in some cases even more important than providing a hot meal.
-We strive to see the people in our community as whole people, ones loved by and created in the image of God and we want to bring people together to help those that feel invisible.
+We see the people in our community as whole people, ones loved by and created in the image of God and we bring people together to help those that feel invisible.
 We remember names.
 We hear stories.
 We walk with the broken.
 Because that’s what Jesus did.
 And we want to be the light of Jesus in our community to see healing and wholeness and beautiful transformation as Christ works through us.